Nat-Lab/telegram-html-bot/README.md

 ```

 When bot gets `/start`, it replies with "Hi!".
 When bot gets `/whoami`, bot replies user's first name if the message are received from private chat, otherwise replies "You are in a group!".
 When a f-word is received from group, bot will leave that group, or replies "That's bad." if it comes from private chat.

+### Misc

+There are 9 panels on the page: A bot configuration panel for bot settings, sending message, etc., a code panel for writing bot code, a custom API panel for making custom requests to API, a send/get file panel for sending file and getting file from/to chat, Last request and last respond panel for viewing raw respond json and request parameters, bot session panel for saving a bot in browser’s local storage, as file, or as plain text, and a run code panel for executing code.

+A name can be given when saving a session to browser’s local storage, so you can store multiple codes, or bots in browser.

 ### Screenshot